 One of the eligibility requirements for the child and dependent care credit states that the childcare must be provided so you (and your spouse if filing jointly) could work or look for work.
 However, if your spouse did not have a job and had no earned income, you still may take the credit if he or she was a full-time student or disabled.

-Per IRS Instructions for Form 2441 Child and Dependent Care Expenses, page 4:
+Per IRS Instructions for Form 2441 Child and Dependent Care Expenses, on page 4:

-Line 5 - If You or Your Spouse Was a Student or Disabled.
+If You or Your Spouse Was a Student or Disabled

 To enter these amounts in TaxAct®: